A2U8C/DS164_A2M/README.md

 # DS164_A2M
+##Contents of this file
+* Problem Statement
+* Problem Description
+* Tech stack
+* Requirements
+* Use case diagram
+* System implementation details
+        - **Admin**
+                1. Creation of Geo-fenced area
+                2. Monitor Attendance (Date wise)
+                3. Monitor Beat Activity
+                4. Verify Officer
+                5. View Zones
+                6. View Activity on Map
+                7. Generate QR code
+                8. News broadcasting
+        - **Users (Officers)**
+                1. Geo-fencing Module
+                        1.1.
+Alert zone
+                2. Staff Management Module
+                        2.1.
+New user Registration
+                        2.2.
+Mark my attendance
+                        2.3.
+Resources allocation
+                        2.4.
+Notification Activity
+                        2.5.
+Profile Page
+                        2.6.
+Your Tracker
+                3. Diary Management
+                        3.1.
+Launch complaint
+                        3.2.
+Mark Checkpoint
+                4. Report generation & Miscellaneous
+                        4.1.
+News Broadcasting
+                        4.2.
+Report genration
+                            - Complaint Report
+                            - Attendance Report
+                        4.3.
+Multilingual
+                        4.4.
+Chatbot
+                        4.5.
+Andaman and Nicobar Island
+                5. Offilne Mode
+                6. (SOS Button) Emergency Assistance

+* External Dependencies

 ## Problem Statement: Development of App to capture the field patrolling track of frontline staff in their forest beat jurisdiction.
-Problem Statement Description: Develop an app to capture information related to field patrolling officers for forest and wildlife assets patrolling personnel posted in the field.The following information can be recorded -
+Problem Statement Description: Develop an app to capture information related to **field patrolling officers** for forest and wildlife assets for patrolling personnel posted in the field.The following information can be recorded -
-1. location for their safety,
+1. location for their **safety**,
-2. asset, location, and other information about the asset like weight, etc depending on the asset.
+2. **asset**, location, and other information about the asset like weight, etc depending on the asset.

-*A major requirement of this app will be offline abilities.
+A major requirement of this app will be **offline abilities**.
 It should work without internet access.
-This can be done by having sync functionality and subsequent edits should be recorded in the app and synced later on once the user is Online.*
+This can be done by having **sync functionality** and subsequent **edits** should be recorded in the app and synced later on once the user is Online.

-# Teck Stack
+# Tech Stack
 ## Web and Mobile Application:
 ### Front End :
 JAVA, XML, Android, HTML5, CSS , Bootstrap, Javascript, Laravel